-The purpose of this outcome is for students to develop the necessary skills to provide effective critical feedback of self, peer, and/or modelled text.
+The purpose of this outcome is for students to develop the necessary skills to provide effective critical feedback of self, peer, and/ or modeled text.

 The purpose of critical feedback is to evaluate the text and provide effective feedback for improvement.
 When providing critical feedback, students should be both analytical and diagnostic.
 Students are expected to be courteous in their delivery and acceptance of the feedback.
-Students may give feedback on all six write traits; however, it is important to have a clear focus for this activity.
-Success criteria should be based on Grade 11 writing achievement outlined in SCO 8.
+Students may give feedback in all six write traits; however, it is important to have a clear focus for this activity.
+Success criteria should be based on Grade 12 writing achievement outlined in SCO 8.

+This outcome may be assessed in a variety of ways (e.g., graphic organizers, reflective journals, annotated text).
 Co-constructing success criteria with students will be key in their understanding of the expectations.
 Students should also become familiar with the assessment tools so they can be confident in their feedback.

-Digital etiquette may be referenced should communication and technology be used for sharing and feedback.
+Digital etiquette\ may be referenced should communication and technology be used for sharing and feedback.
 In the absence of body language, facial expression, and oral language, comments may sometimes be misinterpreted.

-Students are not expected to provide formal critical feedback on every piece of writing/representing.
+Students are not expected to provide formal critical feedback on every piece of writing.
 Teachers should provide students with a few selected times throughout the course to focus on this outcome for summative assessment.
 Teachers should be responsive to the needs of their students.
-For example, if teachers see a trend in student writing (e.g., weak word choice), they may focus on this with their students.
+For example, if teachers see a trend in student writing (e.g., weak voice), they may focus on this with their students.